 Final thoughts on the best marketing books

-This means to continually refine your knowledge, allowing you to make better business decisions, and improve the results you generate.
+This means continually refining your knowledge, allowing you to make better business decisions and improve the results you generate.

 Even if you can only read for five to ten minutes per day, that’s more than enough to compound over time.